Edit this wiki page Follow

 Forest Hunter

 A pact with Alvina, a giant cat.
 Players who enter this covenant are given a white pearl ring.
 Alvina uses this to send them into the worlds of players entering her forest, who they must then kill.
 Up to three forest covenant members may invade a player at one time.
-The champion is awarded souls and a random shard while helpers are awarded a shard.
+The champion is awarded souls and a random upgrade material item, helpers are also awarded an upgrade material item.
 One of the rewards for honouring this pact is a ring that renders the wearer transparent, making him harder to detect.
 One breaks the pact by killing any creature of the forest.
 At 5 kills, Alvina will ask the player to kill the Great Grey Wolf Sif.

 All previously-hostile enemies at the entrance of the Dark Forest become friendly.
 Shiva of the East opens a store under the waterwheel in Blighttown, providing unique dexterity-heavy weapons.

 It is recommended to engage in pacifism within the Dark Forest once the player joins this covenant as there is a strong chance of unknowingly breaking the pact.
-Contrary to popular belief, the player may attack Sif at anytime and not break the covenant.
+Killing Great Grey Wolf Sif will not break the covenant.

 Chaos Servant

 A pact with one of Quelaag's sisters, who can be found behind an illusory wall near the elevator linking Quelaag's Domain to the Demon Ruins.
 One honours this covenant by giving the Daughter of Chaos, who has suffered ever since she consumed the great Blight Pus, humanity to ease her pain.
 The rewards one can gain range from a variety of powerful pyromancy spells to a shortcut bypassing the Lost Izalith.
-This shortcut is also necessary in order to save the NPC Solaire of Astora and acquire his assistance in the final boss fight.
+This shortcut is also helpful for saving the NPC Solaire of Astora, which makes him summonable for the final boss.

 Gravelord Servant